 - MA, MHealSc, MPH, MSc, DPH, PGDipArts, PGDipHealSc, PGDipPHC, PGCertPH (Endorsed), PGCertPHC

-- (i) Students enrolling for MSc in Human Nutrition may substitute HUNT342 for PUBH701 or HAS411 or HEAL211 or PUBH211. (ii) An approved statistics paper may be substituted for HASC 413 or STAT110 or STAT115. (iii) Students with an appropriate background who have not passed the usual prerequisites may be admitted with approval from the Postgraduate Public Health Board of Studies. (iv) PGCertPHC and PGDipPHC students require approval from the Board of Studies in Primary Health Care to enrol for this paper. (v) This paper runs for the second half of second semester.
+- (i) An approved statistics paper may be substituted for HASC413 or STAT110 or STAT115. (ii) Students with an appropriate background who have not passed the usual prerequisites may be admitted with approval from the Postgraduate Public Health Board of Studies.

 Department of Preventive and Social Medicine, Dunedin campus: